 Faculty members will receive an email containing a link to a free download of the book in March.
 New students should keep an eye out for a message, containing a link to their free copies, shortly after the deadline to submit statements of intent to register (SIRs).
 Each group will have thirty days to download their copies.

 Please be sure to read the book over the summer.
 This way you will be ready for all the programmatic events and activities in the fall semester.
 On the Same Page presents many kinds of opportunities for new students to interact with faculty and continuing students around the year’s theme.
-This year’s activities will kick off with a keynote lecture by Karla Cornejo Villavicencio scheduled to take place on Friday, August 20, 2021 in the Haas Pavilion.
+This year’s activities will kick off with a virtual keynote by Karla Cornejo Villavicencio on Friday, August 20, 2021, 4-5 PM.
 Then throughout the fall you will find multiple ways to engage with the theme, including several panel presentations and other events sponsored by On the Same Page and our partner organizations on campus.

 You will also find that our theme has permeated the curriculum: you will see that some of the Freshman Seminars for fall 2021 are related to our book and the issues it raises, and some of your regular classes may also feature ideas or topics that relate to the book.
 We are also offering a one-unit, pass-no pass course called L&S 10: you can read the book over the summer and start fulfilling some of the course requirements now, leaving yourself more time for your other courses later in the fall.